The First Time (The Kid Laroi album)

-The First Time is the debut studio album by Australian rapper and singer the Kid Laroi.
+The First Time is the debut studio album by Australian singer and rapper the Kid Laroi.
 It was released on 10 November 2023 through Columbia, with the deluxe edition being released on 9 August 2024.
 The album contains guest appearances from Jung Kook, Central Cee, Future, BabyDrill, YoungBoy Never Broke Again, Robert Glasper, and D4vd.
 The deluxe edition adds an additional guest appearance from Lil Yachty.
 Production was handled by FnZ, Parisi, Omer Fedi, Blake Slatkin, Bnyx, F1lthy, Emile Haynie, Clams Casino, Michael Uzowuru, Shellback, Cirkut, Louis Bell, and Mk.gee, among others.

 The album was nominated for Album of the Year at the National Indigenous Music Awards 2024.
 At the 2024 J Awards, the album was nominated for Australian Album of the Year.

 At the 2024 ARIA Music Awards, the album was nominated for Best Hip Hop/Rap Release and earned Laroi a nomination for Best Solo Artist.

 Background and release

 In January 2022, Laroi first revealed the then-potential title of the album before referring to it as Kids Are Growing Up in March.
 On 12 January 2023, Laroi posted an album trailer on YouTube, first teasing the album title and announcing the lead single "Love Again".
 To release "the best music possible", he had "to take some time away from everything".
 The era officially kicked off on 19 January with a 95-second intro song "I Can't Go Back to the Way It Was (Intro)", which did not end up on the final tracklist.
 In an interview with Billboard in February, he explained that his debut was born out of "little ideas" and distanced himself from his previous mixtape F*ck Love 3, calling it "immature" and "a heat of the moment statement".
 On 2 August, after four months of silence on the project, he announced that the album was finished, except for mixing and mastering.
 He referred to the record as "the best music" he had ever made up to that point, and mentioned a short film accompanying the album release.
 The rapper and singer reassured fans of The First Time being his best work in an official announcement post of the album on 25 October, following the release of the single "Too Much" with Jungkook and Central Cee.
 Laroi shared the album tracklist on 1 November in an Instagram post.
 The album's deluxe edition was released on 9 August 2024.
+In 2026, "The Line" was removed off of the album due to the ongoing legal issues D4vd has been involved in.